IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Chapter 2.4 An Algebraic Query Language
   - Relational algebra, that consists of some simple but powerful ways to construct new relations from given relations.
-  - Relational algebra is not used today as a query language in commercial DBMS’s, although some of the early prototypes did use this algebra directly.
+  - Relational algebra is not used today as a query language in commercial DBMS's, although some of the early prototypes did use this algebra directly.
   - The “real” query language, SQL, incorporates relational algebra at its center, and many SQL programs are really “syntactically sugared” expressions of relational algebra.

 Chapter 2.4.1 Why Do We Need a Special Query Language?